cawandmilk/simple-arcface/README.md

-# Simple Implementation of ArcFace
+# Simple Arcface

-This repository is the official implementation for the Natural Language Processing (GSI7625.01-00, Professor [Ha Young Kim](https://sites.google.com/view/mlcf/cv?authuser=0)) course at Yonsei University in the first semester of 2022.
+This repository is the official implementation for the Applied Deep Learning (GSI7605.01-00, Professor [Ha Young Kim](https://sites.google.com/view/mlcf/cv?authuser=0)) course at Yonsei University in the first semester of 2022.
 We sincerely appreciate the hard work of the professor.

 ## Requirements